fbgallet/roam-extension-live-ai-assistant/README.md

 ### 🆕 New in v.17

 - Web search OpenAI models support
-- retry (with `Cmd/Ctrl` key) force the LLM to 'think' and improve its previous response
+- force the LLM to 'think' and improve its previous response (with click + `Alt` on retry button)
 - suggestions to continue a conversation (with `Alt` key)
-- find models with keyboard input
+- switch model with keyboard only
+- switch model during conversation, or even have multiple AI discuss with each other
 - a lot of fixes

 ### 🆕 New in v.15-16 (MAJOR UPDATE)